-(GMH model series), they find $v{\rm LIGO} \approx 2$ to 4 yr-1.
+In addition to the likelihoods and rates of growth of black holes in dense stellar systems, our simulations shed light on the gravitational wave signals that come from the mergers of these black holes.
+Making optimistic assumptions, O'Leary et al. (2006) calculate upper limits for Advanced LIGO detection rates of all black hole mergers in stellar clusters formed at a redshift z = 7.8.
+For their wide range of cluster properties, they find detection rates ranging from $\nu{\text{LIGO}} \approx 0.6 - 10 \text{ yr}^{-1}$.
+For cluster parameters that most closely resemble those used in Paper I and in this work (GMH model series), they find $\nu{\text{LIGO}} \approx 2-4 \text{ yr}^{-1}$.
 Our simulations show that when gravitational radiation is included in the integration the number of black holes ejected per merger decreases for all mass ratios.
 With fewer black holes ejected from the cluster, the overall rate of black hole mergers increases.
-For the 10:10:10 case, the number of ejections per merger decreases by $\sim 10\%$, and for the 1000:10:10 case the number decreases by more than a factor of 2, thus increasing the rates found by O'Leary et al. (2005).
-The exact increase in rate is difficult to estimate because the total number of mergers is dominated by mergers between stellar-mass black holes yet the most easily detected mergers involve black holes with larger masses.
+For the 10:10:10 case, the number of ejections per merger decreases by \sim 10%, and for the 1000:10:10 case the number decreases by more than a factor of 2, thus increasing the rates found by O'Leary et al. (2006).
+The exact increase in rate is difficult to estimate because the total number of mergers is dominated by mergers between stellar-mass black holes, yet the most easily detected mergers involve black holes with larger masses.

-Because dynamical interactions strongly affect the eccentricity of a binary and because the timescale for merger is a such a strong function of eccentricity, binaries in a cluster tend to have very high eccentricities after their last encounter (Paper I, O'Leary et al. 2005).
-With the addition of gravitational radiation during the encounter, we find that the merging binaries become more eccentric because a significant fraction of the mergers (f_m in Table 1) occur during the encounter.
-These mergers typically happen between two black holes that are not bound to each other until they come close to each other and emit a significant amount of gravitational radiation, after which the two black holes are in an extremely high eccentricity orbit $(1 - e \lesssim 10^{-3})$.
+Because dynamical interactions strongly affect the eccentricity of a binary and because the timescale for merger is a such a strong function of eccentricity, binaries in a cluster tend to have very high eccentricities after their last encounter (Paper I; O'Leary et al. 2006).
+With the addition of gravitational radiation during the encounter, we find that the merging binaries become more eccentric because a significant fraction of the mergers $(f_m \text{ in Table 1})$ occur during the encounter.
+These mergers typically happen between two black holes that are not bound to each other until they come close to each other and emit a significant amount of gravitational radiation, after which the two black holes are in an extremely high eccentricity orbit $(1 - e \leq 10^{-3})$.